 Activity: Sustainable, Sustainable Development and Sustainable Agriculture

 Instructions: Please read the definitions of sustainability, sustainable development, and sustainable agriculture below.
-Then, with a partner, think of activities that you engaged in, daily, weekly, monthly or annually and discuss their "sustainability".
+Then, with a partner, think of activities that you engaged in, daily, weekly, monthly or annually and discuss their sustainability.
 Try to identify at least three activities that are definitely sustainable, at least three activities that are definitely unsustainable, and three activities for which the sustainability may be up for debate.
-Be prepared to share you discussion with the rest of the class in 5 minutes.
+Be prepared to share your discussion with the rest of the class in 5 minutes.

 Sustainable: Latin - sustinere, where "sus" means "from below" and "tenere" means "to hold".
 The word sustainable means to keep in existence or maintain, and thus it implies support and permanence over a (long) period of time (see Wikipedia for more).